Can I Receive Joint 50/50 Custody of my Child in Georgia?

 If you’re currently navigating divorce, don’t wait to talk to a lawyer.
 The terms you set for your divorce could shape your life – and your children’s – for many years to come.

 At Speights Law, we have an outstanding record of success helping our clients achieve what’s best for their family.
-We can do the same for you – call us at (770) 479-1500 for a confidential consultation today.

 We Work Hard for You